Royal Ascot is an event like no other. It’s steeped in tradition and attracts over 300,000 people over the course of the five-day summer festival.

 The dress code for gentlemen within the Royal Enclosure is simple and traditional but just as important as the ladies in terms of style.

 The Queen Anne Enclosure is named after Queen Anne herself and is full of class and glamour.
-Situated closely to the Parade Ring and the Winners’ Enclosure it features champagne bars and sun terraces for people to enjoy the racing.
+Situated close to the Parade Ring and the Winners’ Enclosure, it features champagne bars and sun terraces for people to enjoy the racing.

 Ladies